isomerpages/nlb-reference/_ssh-humanities/Linguistics.md

 This reference text is a broad survey of language and linguistics that is accessible for a general audience, organised thematically and covering areas such as linguistic components, language and identity, language media, language acquisition and world languages.
 This third edition notably includes sections on electronic communication and endangered languages.

-* Flores Farfán, J. A. & Ramallo, F. F. (Eds.).
+* Flores Farfán, J. A. &amp; Ramallo, F. F. (Eds.).
 (2010).
 [New perspectives on endangered languages: bridging gaps between sociolinguistics, documentation and language revitalization](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=14289674).
 Amsterdam: John Benjamins Pub.
 Co.

 Call no.: R 408.9 NEW